Bitbybit CAD Cloud API

 - Convert STEP → glTF - upload a STEP/STP file and convert it with simple or advanced options (mesh precision, face merging, coordinate adjustment, texture embedding, and more)

-- Execute single CAD operations — run any OCCT operation by its dotted path (e.g.
+- Execute single CAD operations - run any supported operation by its fully-qualified identifier (e.g.

 occt.shapes.solid.createSphere) - Manage tasks - poll status, cancel, retry, list, and download results in multiple formats